Rashid Ali al-Gaylani: 1941 Iraqi coup d'état

 Britain responded with severe economic sanctions against Iraq.
 Meanwhile, news of British victories against Italian forces in North Africa weakened support for Gaylani.
-On 31 January 1941, under pressure from Regent Abdul-Illah, he resigned as Prime Minister.
+On 31 January 1941, under pressure from Regent Abdul-Illah, he resigned as prime minister.
 This only exacerbated his mistrust of Britain and its supporters in the government.
 Together with the members of the Golden Square, Gaylani made plans to assassinate Regent Abdul-Illah and seize power.
 On 31 March, Abdul-Illah discovered the plot to assassinate him and fled the country.

-On April 1, the Golden Square executed their coup d'état; on April 3, the "National Defence Government" replaced the government of the Regent with Gaylani as Prime Minister.
+On April 1, the Golden Square executed their coup d'état; on April 3, the "National Defence Government" replaced the government of the Regent with Gaylani as prime minister.
 As one of his first acts, Gaylani sent an Iraqi artillery force to confront the RAF base in Habbaniya.
-By the end of April, Iraqi forces held in strong positions on the escarpment above the base, and a siege began.
+By the end of April, Iraqi troops held strong positions on the escarpment above the base, and a siege began.

 Iraq had been a major supplier of petroleum to the Allied war effort and represented an important landbridge between British forces in Egypt and India.
 To secure Iraq, Prime Minister Winston Churchill ordered General Archibald Wavell to protect the air base at Habbaniya.
 On 18 April, British forces from India landed in Basra, Sabine Force.
-In the British Mandate of Palestine, another force was created to enter Iraq from the west and relieve RAF Habbaniya, Habbaniya Force.
+In the Mandatory Palestine, another force was created to enter Iraq from the west and relieve RAF Habbaniya, Habbaniya Force.

 Anglo-Iraqi War

 At Habbaniya, the besieging Iraqis demanded the cessation of all training activities and of all flights in and out of the base.
 On 2 May, the commander at RAF Habbaniya, Air Vice-Marshal Harry George Smart, responded to the Iraqi demands by launching a pre-emptive strike against the Iraqi forces overlooking the air base.
 This action initiated the Anglo-Iraqi War.
 Within a week, the Iraqis abandoned the escarpment.
 By mid-May, British forces consisting mainly of Assyrian levies from Habbaniya had moved on to Fallujah and, after overcoming Iraqi resistance there, moved on to Baghdad.
-On 29 May, as British troops were closing in on his position, Gaylani fled to Iran.
-Before he left Baghdad, Gaylani contacted Mulla Effendi and informed him that he had chosen his house as a safe haven for the royal family to stay until the conflict ended.
+On 30 May, as British troops were closing in on his position, Gaylani fled to Iran.

 On 31 May, an armistice between the British and the Iraqis was signed.
 On 1 June, the Regent returned to Baghdad and his government was restored.
 Immediately afterwards, the Farhud, a violent pogrom against Jews, took place in Baghdad.